y9c/mpileup/README.md

 In this subcommand (example),

-- only support one file in a time
+- only support one file a time

 ## TODO

-- suport sam flag filtering
+- support sam flag filtering
 - support trimming read ends
 - remove duplicate by UMI on qname
 - group the result by customized tag (such as cell barcode)